 At the beginning of October 1983, John S. North invited nine singers to join him for the first practice of a new chamber choir.
 The meeting took place in St. Peter’s Convent, Horbury, near Wakefield.
-It was the first meeting of St. Peter’s Consort, which celebrates its 35th anniversary in 2018.
+It was the first meeting of St. Peter’s Consort, which celebrated its 40th anniversary in 2023.

 Consort has given three subscription concerts each year since its formation.
 It also raises money for church funds and charities by the giving of recitals and has made regular Cathedral visits to sing services when resident choirs are on vacation.